Viperion’s healbot (Devout Cleric build in Mod 17)

 - Alabaster set (from Obaya’s chests)

-Right now, the Lionheart set isn’t accessible to most people as the trial is very difficult.
+The Lionheart set isn’t accessible to most people as the trial is difficult for most people.
 The Watcher and the Burnished set are actually close in terms of set bonus.
 And here’s how to proc the Burnished set bonus more often than you’d think:

 The Burnished set bonus grants 5% bonus to power and defense when you are hit by an enemy or healed by a healer.
 However, the bonus procs even if you attempt to heal yourself with a Bastion of Health/Intercession/Healing Word, regardless if you actually healed anything or not.
 The part about getting hit isn’t too acceptable for a healer role, it’s what a tank is good at.
 You must make sure you will not develop this weird habit of healing yourself all the time to proc the bonus, instead of efficiently spending your divinity on your party.
 One good advice I have here is to make sure that when you heal somebody, you’re also in the area of effect of the Bastion of Healing.